harrypotter306/lepy/readme.txt

 20180528  learning the filter & sorted function in high order function in function-program.
           finishing the high order function part.
-          learning using functions in return sentences
+          learning using functions in return sentences 20180529  learning the anonymous function in function program.